Snake Creek School | Carroll County, VA | c. 1907

 On this land just a few years earlier, the community had built this two-room school house (sometime before 1907).
 In 1916, it was incorporated into the county school system and James’ second wife, Nettie Martin, would teach at this school across from their home from 1939 until its closing in 1955 when it reverted to her ownership.

 Nettie Mae Largen was born November 26, 1890.
-Through pursuing and borrowing from her father, she finished high school and earned her teacher’s certificate at Radford State Teachers College.
+Through borrowing from her father, she finished high school and earned her teacher’s certificate at Radford State Teachers College.
 She was 18 years old when she taught her first school and she taught 19 schools before she was married.
 She also worked in an office for the Coal & Coke Company in West Virginia for a period of time.

 Nettie Martin seldom weighed more than 100 pounds, but she had endless energy.
 She always planted and tended a large garden.
 She loved to watch things grow.
 She could be found in her garden almost daily from the last frost until harvest..
 Any neighbor who stopped to chat often left with a bucket of green beans, tomatoes and cucumbers.
 She managed to have garden products earlier than most of her neighbors.
 She would never spray insects in the garden.
 She had her own system of banging two Clorox bottles together, which caused the beetles to fall to the ground.
 The stubborn beetles would be picked by hand from the vine.
 She felt that spray mishandled could be harmful to ones health.